Notes on academic writing in mathematics and computer science

 I enjoy the challenge of writing for conferences, but I do prefer journals; there’s more space for manoeuvre and you can communicate with referees via the editor.
 The only disadvantage is that sometimes, a paper vanishes for 12 months and then comes back summarily rejected.

 (That happened to me once: I submitted a survey paper and the journal didn’t publish surveys, but it took the editor a year to tell me.
 I had enough sense to stay polite, which is good because it turns out that that editor had been bereaved and really wasn’t thinking straight.
 But the journal should have structures in place to handle that.
-We’ve got real problems in academia with the way we’ve set things up—some kind of Amazon or eBay like points system for journals, might actually not be such a bad idea.
-But I digress again.)
+We’ve got real problems in academia with the way we’ve set things up—some kind of Amazon or eBay like points system for journals, might not be a bad idea.)

 In Two-level nominal sets I open with a pithy paragraph (see the highlighted text to the right), but there then follow several pages of discussion—you couldn’t do that in a conference paper.